FAQs (88)

 The simple answer is no, please try to avoid pausing the recording of your runs on your sports watch or phone app.

 In order to fully understand your fitness and response to training, TrainAsONE analyses every second of your run in a multitude of ways and its relation to proceeding and subsequent seconds.
 Consequently, rest periods are important data points.
 The problem is that all 3rd party sports watches and phone apps, when in pause mode, stop recording data.
-This leads to loss of valuable data and will affect analysis.
+This leads to loss of valuable data, and a recording that does not reflect reality, and in turn will affect analysis.

 There are two main issues with not pausing:

-- Its effect on elapsed vs active duration and average pace as reported in other platforms.
+1. Its effect on elapsed vs active duration and average pace (as reported in other platforms).

 There are many reasons why a distance calculation could be erroneous, with GPS accuracy issues being the prime candidate.
 A discussion regarding GPS Accuracy is available on the official US government GPS website.